appdotnet/api-spec/content/docs/resources/stream/index.md

 ## Basic Use

-A Stream is a real-time, ordered collection of messages.
-A message will always be a [response envelope](/docs/basics/responses/#response-envelopes).
-If you are receiving a message about an object, the ```data``` key will contain that object.
+A Stream is a real-time, ordered collection of objects.
+An object will always be formatted in a [response envelope](/docs/basics/responses/#response-envelopes).
+The ```data``` key will always contain the object.
 Some actions (like following a user) will contain extra information in the ```meta``` key.

-There are 3 different kinds of Streams, but they all follow the same pattern:
+There will be three different kinds of Streams, but they all follow the same pattern:

-* Public stream: A Stream containing all public activity (and any private activity the App is authorized to see). **It must be accessed with an [App access token](/docs/authentication/flows/app-access-token/)**.
+* Public stream (available now): A Stream containing all public activity (and any private activity the App is authorized to see). **It must be accessed with an [App access token](/docs/authentication/flows/app-access-token/)**.

-* Coming soon:
-    * User stream: A Stream for a single User's view of App.net.
-This is a Stream version of the [Retrieve a User's personalized stream]
+* User stream (coming soon): A Stream for a single User's view of App.net.
+This is a Stream version of the [Retrieve a User's personalized stream](/docs/resources/post/streams/#retrieve-a-users-personalized-stream) endpoint.
-(/appdotnet/api-spec/blob/master/resources/posts.md#retrieve-a-users-personalized-stream) endpoint.
 It is very useful for client based Apps that need a single User's Stream. **It must be accessed with a User access token**.

-    * App stream: A Stream for Apps to request multiple Users Streams at once.
+* App stream (coming soon): A Stream for Apps to request multiple Users Streams at once.
 It is very useful for server based Apps that need the streams of lots of users. **It must be accessed with an App access token**.

 Since memory and bandwidth is not unlimited, each Stream has associated limits.
-App.net maintains a buffer of messages to send to a client, but if that buffer fills, your Stream will be disconnected.
+App.net maintains a buffer of objects to send to a client, but if that buffer fills, your Stream will be disconnected.
 Please ensure that you are only requesting streams of data that you can actually process.

 ## Filters

 Streams will give you lots of data, much of which your application may not want.
-A [Filter](/docs/resources/filter/) can be passed to the [stream creation endpoint](/docs/resources/stream/lifecycle/#create-a-stream) to control what messages are actually delivered to your App by our servers.
+A [Filter](/docs/resources/filter/) can be passed to the [stream creation endpoint](/docs/resources/stream/lifecycle/#create-a-stream) to control what objects are actually delivered to your App by our servers.

 ## Response Format

-A Stream is a long-lived HTTP connection that enables clients to receive messages in near real-time from App.net.
+A Stream is a long-lived HTTP connection that enables clients to receive objects in near real-time from App.net.

 When a Stream is established, App.net will send response that includes the ```endpoint``` that the app can use to consume the newly created stream.
-You may pass ?purge=1 if you do not wish to receive any messages previously queued up for this stream.
+You may pass ?purge=1 if you do not wish to receive any objects previously queued up for this stream.

 Once connected to the stream endpoint, the response will be encoded using HTTP ```Transfer-Encoding: chunked```.

 The Stream contains frames separated by ```\r\n```.
 For example:

     HELLO\r\nWORLD!!!\r\n